 All the muscles of the core must work together to produce efficient and effective movement.
 The core is the center of the body’s motion—training it is a critical part of any exercise routine.
 Teaching your patients proper technique for core training will result in big benefits for them now and in the future.

 Share this Core Strengthening guide with patients, courtesy of WebExercises

 By Dr. Alex Jimenez

 Walk into any gym or health club and you’ll find people exercising their core.
 Core training has taken the world by storm, and for good reason, as every DC knows.
 Strengthening the core creates stability, better movement and helps prevent lower back pain.

-The information herein on "Core Training 101 For Your Patients" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Core Training 101 For Your Patients" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.